 Wear Safety goggles (must comply with ANSI Z87.1) at all times.
-Everyday eyeglasses only have impact resistant lenses, they are NOT safety glasses.
 Also, use face or dust mask if cutting operation is dusty, and ear protectors (plugs or muffs) during extended periods of operation.

 13. SECURE WORK

 Use clamps or a vise to hold work when practical.
 It's safer than using your hand, frees both hands to operate tool.